-My Skin Care Regimen to Treat Poikiloderma of Civatte includes:
+Dermatology Skin Care Regimen to Treat Poikiloderma of Civatte

 A typical daily skin care routine that incorporates ‘all of the above’ would look like:

 Procedures that I use to treat Poikiloderma of Civatte in my dermatology office:

 Skin care is important for preventing and treating Poikiloderma of Civatte, but to really reverse the color we often have to do laser treatments.
 The best for this problem is Intense Pulsed Light “laser” treatments (called BBL in my office because I have the Sciton BBL machine) or other types of laser treatments like the V-beam which treats skin capillaries.
 Click here to see the laser services we offer in my Sonoma County Dermatology Office.

 Whenever I see a mottled brawny redness on the sides of the neck, I also look for some of the other conditions that occur there, that can lead to more redness and discoloration, and that I would want to treat too.
 These conditions include the presence of demodex mites (yes really), pityrosporum folliculitis (a yeasty acne), rosacea (occurs off the face too), and dandruff (yes, really too).
 That little triangle of the neck under the ear is a busy place!
 I have information on my blog about these conditions.
 Use the category buttons on the right margin of the blog and click “Acne” or “Rosacea” to find most of the information on these topics.

 Great question Ghost.
 Poikiloderma of Civatte is such a common skin problem and I wanted to share my answer with all of my readers.